scionproto-contrib/csnet/docs/getting-started.md

 - `scion_connect()` — connect the socket to a remote address
 - `scion_send()`, `scion_recv()` — send/receive data over a connected socket
 - `scion_sendto()` — send data to a specific destination and path
-- `scion_recvfrom()` — receive data along with additional information such as sender and incoming path
+- `scion_recvfrom()` — receive data along with additional information such as the sender address and the incoming path
+- `scion_sendmsg()` — send a message to a specific destination and path
+- `scion_recvmsg()` — receive a message along with the incoming path

 #### Key Differences from BSD Sockets